DATA

 Goods and services have been securely sold online for decades.
 Yes, there are flim-flam scammers, as there have been throughout history.
 Gadgets of questionable quality are available to anyone with an email address for selling via direct shipment to anyone in the world.

-Dozens of companies print and ship sayings t-shirts.
+Dozens of companies print and ship sayings on t-shirts.
 Several courses teach how to do part of this.
 Other courses teach about niches and Facebook ads.
 Google ads have a slew of operating procedures that result in success, the courses suggest.
 The courses are enticing, unless you read the really small print.
+Stacked text on a tanktop or mug are not profitable with less than 100 vetted site visitors per day.
+Spreadsheets are your friend.

 Print on demand products and suppliers have grown in number and quality.
 Dozens of products from suppliers around the world are printed with a design and shipped directly to purchasers.
 Designs and products that are advertised to a niche on Facebook and Instagram can be impulse items.
 Time and search engine optimization techniques are necessary for long-term organic growth.